Job Opportunities

 • The employee is occasionally required to walk and balance on slippery and / or uneven terrain and narrow structures.

-• Work in close proximity to moving water in irrigation canals and river diversions.
+• Work in close proximity to moving water in irrigation canals and river diversions

 • Ability to perform strenuous physical activities, occasionally lifting to 80 lbs.